 - Description of current research project(s)

-- Proposal indicating how the funds will be spent and their significance to the project(s)
+- Proposal indicating how funds will be spent and their significance to the project(s).

 - A case for support (one page) indicating how the funds will help overcome barriers in the applicant’s career

-- Letter of support and statement of the independent status of the applicant (e.g. from the departmental chair)
+- Letter of support and statement of the independent status of the applicant from the home institution or departmental chair

 - Publications list